UPDATE May 1, 2016

 UPDATE April 8, 2016

 Tampa Bay area law enforcement and the Hillsborough County State Attorney's Office have notified at least one media source that arrests and prosecutions for cannabis will continue for those arrested by anyone other than the Tampa Police Department.
 So, for example a fan arrested at Tampa Stadium by a Hillsborough County Sheriff or a Florida Highway Patrol State Trooper will still be prosecuted, even though the stadium is inside the Tampa City Limits.
+Beyond that, cops still have the power to forfeit a vehicle used during the commission of cannabis offenses.

 UPDATE April 1, 2016